So You're Interested in Sous Vide cooking?!

 Convenient.
 Sous vide cooking makes it easy to make perfect steaks, juicy chicken breasts and pork chops, and out-of-this-world leg of lamb, short ribs, pork butt, and salmon, not to mention easy yogurt, creme brulee, poached fruit, and succulent, crispy-yet-juicy vegetables.
 Whether you want to thaw meat quickly for a weeknight dinner or express your culinary creativity on a weekend project, sous vide makes it an easy process.

 Freezer-to-Table in One Step.
 If you're in the habit of buying in bulk and freezing, add some seasonings and a bit of cooking oil to the freezer bag--then just throw it into the sous vide bath when you're ready to eat.
 Same goes for leftovers: just throw them in the sous vide to thaw or reheat in one easy step, with none of the worries inherent to microwave and oven reheating.
 (E.g., no burning or drying out--and you don't even have to keep an eye on it.)

 Easy to Prepare in Advance and Warm Food Together.
 With sous vide cooking, you can do an entire dinner in advance.
 If it can be bagged, then it can be re-heated in a sous vide water bath.

 This can be a huge bonus if you need to do a large meal such as a holiday dinner.
 Timing--having all the food fresh, hot, and ready to eat all at the same time--is often the hardest part of preparing a bigmeal, and frustrated cooks are always looking for ways to do it better.
 Well, a sous vide circulator makes a lot easier.

-If you separate the meat (or even better, have your butcher do so for you), you can cook it to the perfect temperature and have juicy, succulent, perfect turkey.
+If you separate the meat (or even better, have your butcher do it for you), you can cook it to the perfect temperature and have juicy, succulent, perfect turkey.